MEDIC ST 3102AHO - Clinical Skills III Part 1

 All students will be rostered to attend a number of sessions outside of their main hospital site:

-- Adelaide Health Simulation & Skills Centre simulation sessions- will include ECG lead placement, basic life support, venepuncture, injection technique and sharps safety.
+• Adelaide Health Simulation & Skills Centre simulation session- this half day morning session will cover ECG lead placement, basic life support, venipuncture technique and sharps safety.

 Learning Activities SummaryThe structure of the Year 3 Clinical Skills Program will be provided and discussed at the start of the program and is discussed in detail in the student handbook (provided to students on the first day of their rotation).

-Specific Course RequirementsAll students will be allocated to a hospital site (NALHN, TQEH, RAH).
-However, students will need to travel to other sites for some sessions.
+Specific Course RequirementsAll students will be allocated to a metropolitan hospital.
+Although allocated to one hospital students may need to travel to other hospitals and places for specialty sessions.